pierstu/braids_tht/README.md

 - simple mirror for `build` folders, you'll probably only need the binaries (.hex, .wav)

-- edited with def for recommended 12-bit DACs
+- edited and compiled for recommended 12-bit DACs

 - ## *Not checked, my orders didnt arrive yet*